Helping 50 million children lead healthier lives by 2030

 In 2019, Nestlé Canada launched the Nestlé for Healthier Kids initiative in Canada with a two-year partnership with Food Banks Canada.
 With more than 34% of food bank clients being children, we are proud to partner with Food Banks Canada to expand programs to reduce child hunger.
-Together, we will expand the Food Explorers Cooking Club Program to 6-8 year olds, providing more children and their families with hands-on skills and knowledge for planning and cooking nutritious meals; and to deliver healthy food packs through the After the Bell Program, to children experiencing hunger during the summer months, when school based food programs are closed.
+Together, we will expand the Food Explorers Junior Rangers Program to 6-8 year olds, providing more children and their families with hands-on skills and knowledge for planning and cooking nutritious meals; and to deliver healthy food packs through the After the Bell Program, to children experiencing hunger during the summer months, when school based food programs are closed.

 Since 2019, the After The Bell program has worked with over 180 food banks and community agencies in every province and territory and has distributed over 270,000 food packs!

 About Food Banks Canada

 Food Banks Canada is a national charitable organization dedicated to helping Canadians living with food insecurity.
 They support a network of Provincial Associations, Affiliate food banks, and food agencies that work at the community level to relieve hunger.
 Food Banks Canada's work is focused on three core areas: raising food and funds to share with our network; delivering programs and services to food banks to support their work; and influencing policy through research, awareness raising, and advocacy to find long term solutions to hunger.